_ [Contents]

 The code was found with no comments whatsoever.
 Comments by themselves will never transform bad code into good code.
 However, comments can be seen as the first step along a road that leads to better code, because some comments as to intent would give us a chance of judging whether the code was doing what it was intended to do.

-So to a first approximation, this routine takes a node whose value is any representation of truth or falsity, and returns the canonical representation.
+So to a first approximation, this routine takes a node whose value is some (possibly non-canonical) representation of truth or falsity, and returns the canonical representation.
 To this level of approximation, if(node.getValue()) will behave the same as if(node.getBoolValue()).
 There is an advantage to using getBoolValue(), because it always returns an integer, which can safely be used in arithmetical expressions, whereas getValue() might not.
 Similarly, getBoolValue() might look better in a printout.

 But wait, we haven’t finished analyzing the code.
 Apparently the author decided that it would be nice to allow the string "false" as yet another representation of falsity.
 This means it is no longer true that if(node.getValue()) will behave the same as if(node.getBoolValue()).